C3-Creative-Code-and-Content-GmbH/nudge/README.md

 # nudge

 Nudge is an multi-linguistic application, offering custom user deferrals, which strongly encourages macOS updates.
-Written in Swift 5.5 and SwiftUI 5.2, Nudge will only work on macOS Big Sur 11 and later.
+Written in Swift 5.5 and SwiftUI 5.2, Nudge will only work on macOS Monterey 12 and later.

 ## Nudge Functionality Overview
 Nudge consists of the following three components: